 Finally, a curiosity.

-It happens, that after feeding is finished, one or more pieces start to run off, often noisy while performing acrobatics in the shape of dolphin jumps.
+Sometimes, that after feeding is finished, one or more pieces start to run off, often noisy while performing acrobatics in the shape of dolphin jumps.
 Old anglers then find out, that "turtles are bathed".

 For the uninitiated, this Danube salmon ballet may seem like an intense feeding.
 Nothing could be more wrong!
 Personally, I have not heard, for someone to catch a Danube salmon during their "bath".
 However, I did not miss even a few throws then, so far no results.